insin/nwb/docs/guides/ReactComponents.md

 ## Project Layout

-The following directory layout will now be created, with `react` and `react-dom`dependencies installed from npm into `node_modules/` for you:
+The following directory layout will now be created, with `react` and `react-dom` dependencies installed from npm into `node_modules/`:

 ```
 react-loading-button/